top of page

 What We Offer:

-Supportive counseling and professional consultation services for individuals living with dementia, and their families, friends, life partners, and care partners.
-A unique combination of nature-based interventions and conversation-based counseling.
+Supportive counseling and consultation services for individuals living with dementia and their families, friends, and care partners.
+A unique combination of nature-based interventions with conversation-based counseling.

-Mission: To provide compassionate emotional, spiritual, psychosocial, and practical support to individuals living with dementia, and their families, friends, life partners, and care partners.
+Mission: To provide compassionate emotional, spiritual, psychosocial, and practical support to clients, empowering them with knowledge, community, and confidence.

 Values: